-This realization came to me as I am putting up my utensils from the dishwasher.
-How many forks does one household need?
+This realization came to me as I was putting up my utensils from the dishwasher.
+How many forks does one household honestly need?
 There are only 3 people in my household, why are there so many forks in the dishwasher?
 My wealth is so great that I have at least 16 forks in my utensil drawer although there are only 3 mouths in my house.
 My luxury is so great that when I dirty one fork, I don’t clean it quickly, I just grab another one.
 I use this as an example because this is something really small that we easily overlook and allow lifestyle creep.

 “Your food should appease your hunger, your drink quench your thirst, your clothing keep out the cold, your house be a protection against inclement weather.
 It makes no difference whether it is built of turf or of variegated marble imported from another country: what you have to understand is that thatch makes a person just as good as a roof of gold does.”Seneca